linkhack/Camera-Movement-Classification/README.md

 ```
 which is then served on `localhost:6006`.
 ### Evaluation
 The performance of a model can be checked with the script `test_inference.py`.
 One can define the test set, the model and the mode in the config file under `inference:`.
 The setting `inference_model` sets if a `CameraClassificationModel` or a `InferenceModel` is used, where a value of `True` forces the model to be a `InferenceModel`.
 The difference is that the `CameraClassificationModel` classifies a random subshot and `InferenceModel` classifies the whole shot.
+The model weights have to be defined in `load_weights:` under `model:`.